Kisspeptin

 Also known as: Kisspeptin-10, Kisspeptin-54, Metastin

-Primary recreational use: Sexual function enhancement
+Primary use: Sexual function enhancement

 What is Kisspeptin?